Dear ladies and gentlemen of VICE,

 In 2011 I graduated in film and photography with a movie documentary about my mother and ‘our battle’ with her cervical cancer.
 I’d gotten permission from the UMCG to film everything and everywhere.
 When my mother walked across the hall with her IV with chemo, we yelled “Tududuu!
 The Chemocar!” (the car that used to drive around our residential area to get our batteries) and because we were so caught up with humor and making the film, we felt more like the actors in our life than ourselves during this hard time.
 All filmmusic was recorded during an especially arranged living room concert with Tangarine, Case Mayfield, Gerhardt Heusinkveld (Beans & Fatback) and Greyhead.

 From 2008 to 2014 I’ve travelled with friends at least once a year and experienced lots of weird things.
-Every group vacation, we went skinny dipping each night and we made an mini-documentary.
-When nine people we met on the train to the Czech Republic visited us in the Czechia where you can still see the bullet holes in every wall and from dusk till dawn the same two toothless men are sitting in a doorway with half a liter beer in hand – and we had to take care of dinner, we ended up on a tennis court where they hadn’t seen a tourist in 35 years, served us all left-overs they could find in their freezers, proudly let us taste various home-brewed liquors and boozed up along, where you got new beer when you had only 300ml left in your pint, chockfull and totally wasted we had to pay €15 per person, whose owner took us with him by car the next day to get groceries and where finally we found out that the man serving us the entire night was only a member of the tennisclub and didn’t even work there.
+Every group vacation, we went skinny dipping each night and we made a mini-documentary.
+Nine people we met on the train to the Czech Republic visited us in the Czechia where you can still see the bullet holes in every wall and from dusk till dawn the same two toothless men are sitting in a doorway with half a liter beer in hand.
+We had to take care of dinner and we ended up on a tennis court where they hadn’t seen a tourist in 35 years, served us all left-overs they could find in their freezers, proudly let us taste various home-brewed liquors and boozed up alongside us, we got new beer when we had ‘only’ 300ml left in our pints, and were chockfull and totally wasted when we had to pay €15 per person.
+The owner took us with him by car the next day to get groceries and finally we found out that the man serving us the entire night was only a member of the tennisclub and didn’t even work there.

 One of the Houses we stayed | Folk Dancing because my Pants matched | The highest Spot in Edinburgh